Mike Nieves: HITN

 Since taking the role in 2015 Mr. Nieves has pushed the boundaries of HITN’s commitment to provide its viewers with educational and entertaining content by working with some of the most important producers in the world from BBC, Discovery, NatGeo, and CNET to create a carefully curated list of programs for its viewers.
 Also, under his stewardship, HITN has added 10 million new households to its viewing audience to now reach more than 44 million households nationwide.
 HITN has even received three Emmy nominations in 2016—its first time since HITN’s inception in 1981.

 During the 2016 election, Nieves conceived the HITN original production, Tu Momento, a Spanish language television program explaining the US electoral process from state primaries and caucuses, to Inauguration Day.
 The program was awarded the Social Good Leader Award of 2016 by Cynopsis Media, publisher of trade publications for the television, media, digital, and sports TV industries.
 Since Nieves' arrival, HITN has received three Emmy nominations, its first nominations since its inception in 1981.

 Early life

 Nieves’ parents moved to New York from Puerto Rico (Puerto Ricans were American citizens from 1915).
 His father, Candido Nieves, worked many years at Interboro Hospital in Brooklyn.
 His mother Andrea was an active member of St. Barbara's Parish in Bushwick, and also the East Brooklyn Churches.

 For nearly thirty years, since the mid-1980s, Nieves was also active in St. Barbara's Parish in Bushwick, Brooklyn.

-Nieves has seven siblings and credits his parents – working-class parents who worked long hard hours to provide for a large family – for instilling a lifelong work ethic, respect for education, and a commitment to public service in all of their children.

 Nieves graduated from the competitive Brooklyn Technical High School and York College, and founded the management consulting firm of Nieves Associates.

-Nieves' wife Sonia is a middle-school principal in the New York City public school system, and they have a daughter named Daniela.
+Nieves and his wife have a daughter named Daniela.